 The Medventions Atlantic program has several openings for a temporary full-time Medventions Fellow.

 Selected candidates will work together as a group, under the supervision of clinical and research mentors.
-The selected team will get the opportunity to uncover innovation and translational research opportunities in the fields of gynaecology/oncology.
+The selected team will get the opportunity to uncover innovation and translational research opportunities in the fields of vascular surgery.

 Compensation: $21/hr (monthly installments)